YoussefElyaz/Devops-Project/README.md

 3. We Configured the worklow to deploy to Heroku and put the Heroku API Key on Github->Repository->Settings->Secret
 ![Capturegit](https://user-images.githubusercontent.com/56431002/147022515-e80ccbde-a270-4822-ad3b-9f798c1f71a8.JPG)

-To Test the CI/CD pipeline, re-rum the project and go to Actions.
+To Test the CI/CD pipeline, run the project and go to Actions.

 ## Virtual environment and IaC approach